MarkAronov/SuperFind/CONTRIBUTING.md

 ## License

-By contributing to SuperFind, you agree that your contributions will be licensed under the same license as the project (MIT License).
+By contributing to SkillVector, you agree that your contributions will be licensed under the same license as the project (MIT License).